 Supporting our future Festival Goers

 It has been our wish for many years to give a little back to those who most need it.
-SHC Bars has raised over £37,500 for various children’s charities over the years and wish to continue this with Retro Festival Newbury and the newly added Retro Festival Newark.
+SHC Bars and Retro Festival have raised over £50,000 for various children’s charities over the years and wish to continue this with Retro Festival Newbury and the newly added Retro Festival Newark.